rawdaGastan/codescalers/readme.md

 1- clone the project
 2- create .env file as shown in examples in config
-3- in the terminal : cd to the location of the folder 4- in the terminal : docker build -t server .
+3- in the terminal : cd to the location of the folder 4- in the terminal : docker build -t codescalers .
-5- in the terminal : docker run -p 3000:3000 server
-6- open http://localhost:3000/
+5- in the terminal : docker run -p 3000:3000 codescalers 6- open http://localhost:3000/

 Docker-Compose : Same for dockerfile but in terminal write : docker-compose up